danchoi/vmail/README.markdown

 ## How to contact the developer

 My name is Daniel Choi.
-I am based in Cambridge, MA, and you can email me at dhchoi@gmail.com.
+I am based in Cambridge, Massachusetts, USA, and you can email me at dhchoi@gmail.com.
 You can [follow me on Twitter][twitter] too.
 A big shout out goes to my funny, smart, and supportive fellow hacker alums of [Betahouse][betahouse].

 [betahouse]:http://betahouse.org/